 Road collision unit

 Finally, we have information on The Motor Insurers’ Information Centre.
 This was established by the insurance industry to oversee, on their behalf, the development and ongoing management of the Motor Insurance Database.
-This database is already a key tool in the crusade against the crime of uninsured driving, with details of every individually insured vehicle now held on the Motor Insurance Database.
+This database is already a key tool against those who commit the offence of driving without insurance.